slaveOftime/Fun.Blazor/Docs/11 DOM/README.md

         }
         data 456
         // attribute priority is controlled by blazor core.
-        // Currently only the first added attribute will be used when you are trying to add same attribute.
+        // Currently, only the first added attribute will be used when you are trying to add the same attribute.
         // That is why I put commonAttr lower than "data 456",
         // so the 456 will be used even in commonAttr "data" is 123. commonAttr